Lerchensporn/minify/README.md

 # Lerchensporn/minify

-This is a minifier for CSS, JavaScript, XML, HTML and JSON, written in C. It is designed according to the following requirements:
+This is a minifier for CSS, JavaScript, XML, HTML and JSON, written in C. It can also minify inline scripts, stylesheets and JSON data inside XML and HTML markup.
+JSON input is validated completely;
+for the other formats, many but not all syntax errors are caught.
+Precise errors messages are printed in case when invalid input is recognized.

+It is designed according to the following requirements:

 - Released as single binary with no dependencies except `libc`.